Priorities for the UWE Bursary

 UWE Bristol is dedicated to supporting students who need financial help the most.
 We have prioritised our bursaries to cater to students with little or no family support, caring responsibilities and those on a low income.

 Supporting students who need financial help the most

 230 enhanced bursaries of £1,500 will be allocated to eligible first year students who:

 - have caring responsibilities for a disabled or ill family member and

-- have an income of below £25,000 as assessed by Student Finance England in order to be eligible.
+- have an income of below £25,000 as assessed by Student Finance England, Student Finance Wales, or Student Finance NI in order to be eligible.

 Please note: We can only allocate one bursary per student.
-Successful applicants will only receive one type of bursary, even if they meet the criteria for all three.
+Successful applicants will only receive one type of bursary, even if they meet the criteria for other bursaries.

 UWE Cares bursary definitions